GJQu/GJQu.github.io/_posts/2025-11-01-economics-online-dating.md

 Clustered networks can also create tight groups, like families or work teams.
 Trust and norms often thrive here, but new information often struggles to get in.
 For more on clustering, I did a blog post about how I used k-means clustering in a labor market context [here](https://gjqu.github.io/school/2024/10/01/from-medical-charts.html).

-As a result, we tend to pair with people similar to ourselves, by education, profession, or even algorithmic match score such as the famous ELO scoring system used to Tinder.
+As a result, we tend to pair with people similar to ourselves, by education, profession, or even algorithmic match score such as the famous ELO scoring system used by Tinder.
 This often times can reinforce inequality: high-income individuals marry each other, concentrating wealth, etc.

 In research networks, similar clustering happens: elite universities collaborate mostly with other elites, further entrenching advantages.